tomthecollins/maia-util/README.md

 2. When documenting, follow the JSDoc format used therein;
 3. Write unit tests below each method/function;
 4. Execute `npm run compile` to convert the various components in the es6 into the corresponding components in the dist folder, and to combine them into an IIFE (called maia-util.js, in the root of the repository);
-5. Execute `jsdoc --configure .jsdoc.config.js dist` to update the documentation, which gets written to the docs folder, and check it looks good and reads well;
+5. Execute `jsdoc --configure .jsdoc.config.js es6` to update the documentation, which gets written to the docs folder, and check it looks good and reads well;
 6. Say in step 1 you added a new file to the es6 folder called hello_world.js, then now it's time to check on your unit tests by executing `node hello_world.js` and seeing whether the `console.log()`s match your expected output;
 7. Once you are satisfied with your unit tests, comment them out and paste them to test/index.js, following the chai format used therein.
 Execute `npm test` to verify that there are ticks everywhere and in particular that your new tests are being invoked;
 8. Do the usual `git add .`, `git commit -m "Short meaningful message"`, and `git push`, and we'll see it on the other side as a pull request;